tobiasperel/tobiasperel/README.md

 <h2 align="left">Hi 👋!
-My name is Tobias Perel and I'm a programmer from Argentina</h2>
+My name is Tobias Perel and I'm a computer science student from Argentina</h2>

 ###